 College of Health & Rehabilitation Sciences: Sargent College

-Four departments—Health Sciences, Occupational Therapy, Physical Therapy & Athletic Training, and Speech, Language & Hearing Sciences—offer programs focused on professional training and cutting-edge research.
-Students doing fieldwork benefit from a clinical network of more than 1,400 affiliations worldwide—400 of them in Greater Boston.
+Four departments—Health Sciences, Occupational Therapy, Physical Therapy, and Speech, Language & Hearing Sciences—offer programs focused on professional training and cutting-edge research.
+Students doing fieldwork benefit from a clinical network of more than 1,200 affiliations across the country—500 of them in Greater Boston.

 Henry M. Goldman School of Dental Medicine